 5. Method Section

-You can refer my post on writing methodology section for more details.
+You can refer to my post on, writing methodology section for more details.

 6. Activity Chart

-It is possible do build a detailed description of what the researcher plans to do (literature to explore in depth, principles or theorems to formulate and prove, experiments to carry out, sub-systems to build, systems integrations to perform, tests to accomplish) and desirable, to establish specific milestones and timelines and a Gantt diagram.
+It is possible to build a detailed description of what the researcher plans to do (literature to explore in-depth, principles or theorems to formulate and prove, experiments to carry out, sub-systems to build, systems integrations to perform, tests to accomplish) and desirable, to establish specific milestones and timelines and a Gantt diagram.